With so much to do in Palombaggia, Porto-Vecchio and the surrounding area, take a look at our activity guide for all that’s on offer!

 For those who are unqualified, an initiation dive (bapteme) can be done with most of the clubs listed below.
 Those who are PADI qualified can go on organised dives and rent equipment, and includes a number of world-renowned sites.
 Most of the dive shops on the island provide nitrox recharge facilities and sell a range of accessories and dive guides.

 The ‘Cathedrales’ off the coast at Porto Pollo in the Valinco, the water around Bonifacio, Scandola, Ajaccio, Cargese and Propriano are particularly well renowned for being prime diving spots.
-The dramatically rugged landscape on the dry side of the shoreline continues underwater in the form of yet more mountain and canyons, needles, sharp peaks, rocky masses and scree.
+The dramatically rugged landscape on the dry side of the shoreline continues underwater - in the form of yet more mountain and canyons, needles, sharp peaks, rocky masses and scree.
 The onshore maquis scrub meanwhile transforms water into a handsome carpet of yellow flowering anemone, red coral and gorgonian.
-Underwater inhabitants on the island include barracuda, grouper, octopus, brown meagre and dentex, there are a number of easily accessible wrecks to explore.
+Underwater inhabitants on the island include barracuda, grouper, octopus, brown meagre and dentex.
+There are also a number of easily accessible wrecks to explore.
 Corsica’s superb underwater kingdom has been impressively well preserved, thanks to the careful management of two internationally renowned marine nature reserves, the absence of an intensive commercial fishing industry and an almost total lack of polluters and pollutants.

 Sea Kayaking, SUP, Windsurfing & Kitesurfing